-1. Access the Advanced settings.
+- 1. Access the Advanced settings.

 - a.
 Touch the Settings tab.

 - b.
 Touch the Advanced tab.

-- c.
-Touch Enter password.
+- Touch Enter password.

 - d.
 Enter your password and touch OK.

-- 2. Touch the Data Management tab. - 3.
-Touch the Clinician tab. - 4.
-Specify settings.
-Setting Action/Description Label Select a type of clinician identification label for display on the Home tab: Full name, Abbreviation, Clinician ID, Masked Clinician ID, or Symbol only.
-Require clinician ID to save readings Make entering a clinician ID a prerequisite for saving measurements.
+- 2. Touch the Data Management tab.

+- 3. Touch the Clinician tab.

+- 4. Specify settings.

+Label Select a type of clinician identification label for display on the Home tab: Full name, Abbreviation,

+Clinician ID, Masked Clinician ID, or Symbol only.

+Enable single sign-on

+Select to enable the single sign-on (SSO) feature on the

+Note When SSO is enabled, all of the remaining controls described in this section are removed from the display, but most remain in effect as part of the SSO feature.
+Two items are disabled: Clear clinician information on manual save and Store clinician information for (\\\\ hours).
+In addition, Display lock defaults to 2 minutes, three Display tab controls disappear from the display (see "Specify advanced display settings" for details), and the Office profile is disabled.

+Require clinician ID to save readings

+Make entering a clinician ID a prerequisite for saving measurements.
 If they fail to enter identification, the monitor prompts them when they try to save measurements.
 Clinicians can enter clinician identification on the Clinician tab.

-Clear clinician information on manual save Specify that the monitor clears the selected clinician after a clinician manually saves measurements from the Home tab.
+Clear clinician information on manual save

+Specify that the monitor clears the selected clinician after a clinician manually saves measurements from the Home tab.
 Clinician information clears from the Clinician tab and the Device Status area.

-Search by clinician ID Enable the monitor to query the network for clinician information based on ID.
+Search by clinician ID

+Enable the monitor to query the network for clinician information based on ID.
 The monitor initiates the search when the clinician enters or scans the ID from the Clinician tab.
 Returned clinician information populates the Device Status area and fields on the Clinician tab.

 Select Require password to require clinicians to enter their password, in addition to ID, on the Clinician tab.
-The monitor uses the ID and password combination to query the network for clinician information.
+The monitor uses the ID and password combination to guery the network for clinician information.

 Select Require clinician ID match to save measurements to require that the selected clinican ID matches a clinician ID in an external host system before you can save measurements.

+Store clinician information for \\\\ hours

-Select to enable a local cache of clinician login Store clinician information for \\\\ hours information to speed up and simplify future clinicial logins.
-Use the keypad to enter the number of hours to - 5.
-Do one of the following: - To continue in the Advanced settings, touch another tab. - To exit the Advanced settings and return to the Home tab, touch Exit.
+Select to enable a local cache of clinician login information to speed up and simplify future clinicial logins.
+Use the keypad to enter the number of hours to store this clinician cache.

+- 5. Do one of the following: - To continue in the Advanced settings, touch another tab. - To exit the Advanced settings and return to the Home tab, touch Exit.
-store this clinician cache.